-In this paper, we showed that urban road networks experience substantial inefficiencies as seen in 17 the presence of excess delays.
-We defined excess delays as the difference between the optimal and 18 observed pace.
-Using five empirical data sets (loop detector and drone data) from European cities 19 and one simulation data set, we observed network inefficiencies in every city.
-Even though the 20 extent of excess delays differs across cities, their general effects and evolution are highly similar.
-21 This supports the applicability of the method for other cities.
-We further investigated causes for 22 the emergence of excess delays, which would make them predictable: (i) network loading, causing 23 inherent delays produced by increasing density (ii) signal control, which we showed for different 24 cycle lengths in Innsbruck and (iii) multimodal interaction effects between different vehicle types, 25 supported by data from multimodal traffic data set of Athens.
-Regarding (i), the results of the delay-26 density relation for the Innsbruck data suggest that our approach might simplify the mathematical 27 modeling of hysteresis effects.
-28
+In this paper, we showed that urban road networks experience substantial inefficiencies as seen in the presence of excess delays.
+We defined excess delays as the difference between the optimal and observed pace.
+Using five empirical data sets (loop detector and drone data) from European cities and one simulation data set, we observed network inefficiencies in every city.
+Even though the extent of excess delays differs across cities, their general effects and evolution are highly similar.
+This supports the applicability of the method for other cities.
+We further investigated causes for the emergence of excess delays, which would make them predictable: (i) network loading, causing inherent delays produced by increasing density; (ii) signal control, which we showed for different cycle lengths in Innsbruck; and (iii) multimodal interaction effects between different vehicle types, supported by data from multimodal traffic data set of Athens.
+In respect of (i), the results of the delay-density relation for the Innsbruck data suggest that our approach might simplify the mathematical modeling of hysteresis effects.

-With this paper, we not only contribute to improved modeling of the evolution of congestion 29 in cities at the network level but also to a more realistic capacity planning for urban road networks.
-30 We show that there exists an optimal, achievable speed curve for large, medium-sized, and small 31 cities.
-We also demonstrate that the proposed method applies to different forms of data sets - loop 32 detector data, drone data, and simulation data.
-The inefficiency of excess delays can be measured 33 easily by the proposed methods and only requires average speed and density values for a given area 34 and time period.
-To find out which factors affect excess delays, it would be suitable to compare 35 the measured excess delays of a specific area in a city for a given time period with a simulation of 36 this respective scenario.
-Then, measures could be derived to reduce the effects on excess delays 37 and therefore minimize speed drop.
-38
+With this paper, we contribute not only to improved modeling of the evolution of congestion in cities at the network level but also to a more realistic capacity planning for urban road networks.
+We show that there exists an optimal, achievable speed curve for large, mediumsized, and small cities.
+We also demonstrate that the proposed method applies to different forms of data sets-loop detector data, drone data, and simulation data.
+The inefficiency of excess delays can be measured easily by the proposed methods and only requires average speed and density values for a given area and time period.
+To find out which factors affect excess delays, it would be suitable to compare the measured excess delays of a specific area in a city for a given time period with a simulation of this respective scenario.
+Then, measures could be derived to reduce the effects on excess delays and therefore minimize speed drop.